BMC Leyland Motor Cars in Australia

 Overall opinion: Worth having but could have been better.
 The BMC-Leyland Australia Heritage Group received a substantial taxpayer-funded grant from the City of Sydney to write this book, as well as a substantial bequest from former employee Roy South.
 It was some years in the making, and has contributions from various former employees.
 As with any book written by a Committee, it represents a mishmash of topics which sometimes come together in harmony while at other times appear in conflict.
 When approaching this book for the first time, one is immediately impressed with the first three chapters.
 They are excellently researched and written.
 After that, things fall apart and the book comes to be more like an annotated photo album.
 For a book for past employees, it is excellent.
 As a book for interested persons, it is unsatisfying in it’s lack of depth.
 Some sections were written by people who had nothing to do with that Department.
 The book itself is well produced and professionally laid out in colour and in hard back, and for a very reasonable price.
 Worth having, but could have been better.

 Tony Cripps has a Certificate in Automotive Engineering from Sydney Technical College and is a licenced motor mechanic.
 He also has a Bachelor of Applied Science from the University of Technology, Sydney, (UTS), and a PhD from the University of Sydney.
 He has worked as a technical officer at the ex-Leyland Australia vehicle emissions laboratory at Victoria Park Zetland; a technical officer and lecturer at UTS, and a visiting scientist at the National Bureau of Standards in Washington DC.
 He achieved the rank of Senior Principal Research Scientist at the CSIRO Division of Applied Physics followed by 12 years conducting his own scientific instrumentation business.
-Tony is the author of several published books in the fields of materials science, physics, and engineering, and the author and co-author of eleven books about BMC/Leyland Australia, the company and the vehicles it produced.
+Tony is the author of several published books in the fields of materials science, physics, and engineering, and the author and co-author of sixteen books about BMC/Leyland Australia, the company and the vehicles it produced.

 THE REVIEWER